FarshidSadeghian/Data-Science-Practice/README.md

 5 - XGBoost-Learning : Exploring different machine learning algorithms in terms of their accuracy and runtime.

-6 - Movie Dataset Creation, I scrape Wikipedia pages to create a dataset on Disney movies.
+6 - Movie Dataset Creation: I scrape Wikipedia pages to create a dataset on Disney movies.
 In this project, I used a wide range of Python & data science topics including, web scraping with BeautifulSoup, cleaning data, testing code with Pytest, pattern matching with regular expressions (Re library), working with dates (datetime library) and saving & loading data with Pickle library.